DonAugustine/DonAugustine/README.md

 - 👋 Hi, I’m Justin.
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in Web Development/IT.
 - 🌱 I’m currently learning CSS, HTML, and Javascript.
 - 💞️ I’m looking to collaborate on web development projects.
 - 📫 How to reach me: jshers39@gmail.com or jshers_12@hotmail.com